zenml-io/zenml/docs/book/stack_components/orchestrator.md

        """
 ```

-## List of available artifact stores
+## List of available orchestrators

 Out of the box, ZenML comes with a `LocalOrchestrator` implementation, which
 is a simple implementation for running your pipelines locally.